thiagocapuano/waves-documentation/en/proposals/waves-tickers.md

 | logo | Project logo in svg format |

-## Example of blacklist smart-contract
+## Example of a blacklist smart-contract

-Here we present an example of smart-contract which blacklist all transactions with suspicious and scam tokens:
+Here we present an example of a smart-contract which blacklists all transactions with suspicious and scam tokens:
 ```
 let address = …